Hotel Vancouver: History

 During the mid-20th century, the Canadian Broadcasting Corporation radio stations were located within Hotel Vancouver.
 On 1 May 1940, Dal Richards began his career playing in an 11-piece band and a then-unknown 13-year-old Juliette at the hotel's Panorama Roof Ballroom, an event space at Hotel Vancouver.
-Richard became a regular performer for The Roof, a CBC Radio show broadcast from the hotel.
+Richards became a regular performer for The Roof, a CBC Radio show broadcast from the hotel.

 In 1962, Canadian National Hotels, a division of Canadian National Railway, acquired Canadian Pacific Hotels' share of the property, gaining full ownership of the hotel.
 On January 1, 1964, Hilton Hotels International assumed management of the hotel for CN, though it was never branded as a Hilton.
 CN Hotels resumed management of the hotel on January 1, 1984, after the management contract with Hilton ended.
 In 1988 Canadian National Hotels sold its remaining nine properties, including Hotel Vancouver, to Canadian Pacific Hotels.

 In 2001, Canadian Pacific Hotels was reorganized as Fairmont Hotels and Resorts, adopting the name from an American company it had purchased in 1999.
 The hotel's name was changed to the Fairmont Hotel Vancouver as a part of this re-branding effort.
 In 2007 Fairmont Hotels and Resorts sold 25 hotel properties, including Hotel Vancouver, to Caisse de dépôt et placement du Québec, although Fairmont continues to manage the hotel.
 In 2015, the property was sold to Larco Enterprise for C$180 million.

 In preparation for the building's 80th anniversary, the hotel underwent a C$12 million renovation of the hotel lobby, restaurant, and guest rooms.
 The renovations took place from 2014 to 2018.

+From 2005-2008, The Suite Life of Zack and Cody featured shots of the hotel's exterior to portray the fictional Tipton Hotel.